 Hot weather means two things: pools and beaches.
 But those aren’t the best places to bring your electronics.
 It doesn’t take a scientist to know that impure water and electricity don’t mix.
-That means if you want to bring your favorite speaker to have some tunes on the beach you’re out of luck, unless of course that speaker is waterproof.
+That means if you want to bring your favorite speaker to have some tunes on the beach, you’re out of luck—unless that speaker is waterproof.
 Luckily, there are plenty of companies making water-resistant or waterproof speakers, but which is the best waterproof Bluetooth speaker?
 All of them are hoping their product is the one you grab with you before you head out.
-So which ones are the best for you?
-Let’s look at some of the important things you should know before making your purchase.
+So, which ones are the best for you?
+Let’s look at some of the important things you should know before buying.